-Therefore, we follow an alternative approach: we record which actions are performed on a shared resource, and then check property (2) retroactively on the recorded actions when the resource is unshared (and all concurrent modifications must therefore have finished).
+Therefore, we follow an alternative approach: we record all actions that are performed on the shared resource, and then check property (2) retroactively on the recorded actions when the resource is unshared (and all concurrent modifications must therefore have finished).
 We will follow the same approach for property (3a) and, thus, also record the arguments of each performed action, such that we can check action preconditions later.

 For each action, we introduce a separation logic resource, which we call a guard, to record how often and with which arguments this action has been performed.
 Like other separation logic resources, guards can be transferred between methods, split into fractional parts such that they can be shared between threads, and subsequently be recombined.
 Guards are parameterized with a multiset of arguments, which records the arguments of the actions performed on a shared resource so far.
-These parameters reflect which actions have been performed (as well as their arguments), but not their order, which is not known due to the influence of scheduling.
+These parameters reflect which actions have been performed, how often, and with which arguments, but not their order, which is not known due to the influence of scheduling.